 Try to see how organically a creator can introduce brands and products into their content.
 By searching for sponsored posts, you can compare/contrast how readily that influencer’s fans accept the creator’s product endorsements.

 Creators that struggle to get follower engagement on sponsored posts may not genuinely love the products that they promote, or they may struggle to introduce their favorite brands organically.

 It’s critical that you gather as much information as you can and record it into a spreadsheet.
 Evaluating an influencer’s audience is hard work, and by saving your insights, you’ll be able to make your efforts count as you examine more prospects on your list.

 Marketers can’t fake authenticity and trust.
 These benefits are earned by individuals that place a premium on quality content and relationships.
-Just as you want to nurture genuine relationships within your creator team, you need your influencers to maintain quality connections with members of their audience.
+Just as you want to nurture genuine relationships within your creator team, your influencers must maintain quality connections with their audience members.

-Performing an influencer audience analysis can help you confirm that your influencer prospects are doing just that—curating an online community of engaged fans that will easily become loyal customers for your brand.
+Performing an influencer audience analysis can help you confirm your influencer prospects are doing just that—curating an online community of engaged fans that will easily become loyal customers for your brand.

 Learn more about influencer marketing: Influencer Marketing 101

 If a tree falls in the forest and no one is around to hear it, does it make a sound?…

 If you’re new to the influencer marketing game, you may have heard the term “brand…